steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             Field of View

     OrthographicTrackballControls
-        The aspect ratio of a fit Orthographic view is incorrect.
         The mesh generated from a zoomed in Orthographic view does not fit properly.

         House can yield a division by zero.